mathewbarlow/python_notebooks/README.md

 This is a repository of python notebooks (and associated data) that may be of general interest:

+<b> run_SpeedyWeather_Julia_Colab.ipynb </b>

+This Julia Google Colab notebook runs the SpeedyWeather model.
+The runtime needs to be set to Julia in colab.
+Downside: loading the packages takes around ten minutes.
+Upside: can try out the model without having to install Julia on your own computer.

 <b> QG_PV_inversion.ipynb </b>

 This python notebook is a quick translation from Greg Hakim's Matlab code for QG PV inversion.